 Burial: Ancre British Cemetery, Beaumont-Hamel I V A. 32

-Age 4 living at 99 Foxhall Road, Radford, Nottingham with father John, a clerk, mother Mary (maiden name Posnett Lamb), sisters Ellen age 11 and Alice age 8 and Harriet Richardson, a domestic servant
+Age four living at 99 Foxhall Road, Radford, Nottingham with father John, a clerk, mother Mary (née Posnett Lamb), sisters Ellen, eleven, Alice, eight, and a domestic servant, Harriet Richardson

 Age 14, living at 18 Pelham Road, Sherwood Rise, Nottingham with father John, deputy Town Clerk, his sisters and Fanny Cook a domestic servant (mother not present).

-Age 24, living as a boarder in a boarding house at 45 Osborne Road, Forest Gate, Essex, (West Ham).
-He is employed as a solicitor.
+Age 24, a solicitor, boarding at 45 Osborne Road, Forest Gate, Essex, (West Ham).

 Military Unit: 1st Royal Marines Battalion, Royal Marine Light Infantry, 63rd (Royal Naval) Division